kubernetes-csi/docs/book/src/introduction.md

 Kubernetes is as minimally prescriptive about packaging and deployment of a CSI Volume Driver as possible.

-The only requirements are around how Kubernetes (master and node) components find and communicate with a CSI driver.
+The only requirements are around how Kubernetes (control plane and node) components find and communicate with a CSI driver.

 Specifically, the following is dictated by Kubernetes regarding CSI: